-- Each grade level will have it's own traffic loop which is described on the Drop-Off and Pick-Up Zones Map. - If a family has more than one Evergreen student, we ask that you use the traffic loop assigned to your youngest child.
-Your older child will be asked to use the sidewalks to walk over to their class's zone at the beginning of the day, and from their zone to your vehicle at the end of the day. - Family members must stay in their vehicle when in the traffic loop. - All students who are being dropped off in the morning must remain in their vehicle until a school employee has arrived at their class's zone. - Staff are asked to be at their assigned zone by 8:35 am, at which point students may be released from vehicles. - All vehicles MUST be parked along the curb at the time their child is let out of the vehicle.
-We strongly recommend that your child exit the car on the curb side of the vehicle. - Once your child has safely exited your vehicle, you are asked to carefully move into the left lane of traffic and use the appropriate parking lot exit. - While walking to a zone, waiting in a zone, and traveling into the building, all students will be required to properly wear their face coverings and socially distance.
+- Each grade level will have its own traffic loop which is described on the Drop-Off and Pick-Up Map. - If a family has more than one Oakwood student, we ask that you use the traffic loop assigned to your youngest child.
+Your older child will be asked to use the sidewalks to walk over to their class's entrance/exit area at the beginning of the day, and from their designated area to your vehicle at the end of the day. - Family members must stay in their vehicle when in the traffic loop. - All students who are being dropped off in the morning must remain in their vehicle until a school employee has opened the doors to let students enter the building. - Staff are asked to be at their assigned door by 8:18 am, at which point students may be released from vehicles. - All vehicles MUST be parked in the lane closest to the building at the time their child is let out of the vehicle.
+We strongly recommend that your child exit the car on the right-side of the vehicle. - Once your child has safely exited your vehicle, you are asked to carefully move into the left lane of traffic and use the appropriate exit drive.